Bill Steele (cave explorer)

-Charles William Steele, Jr. (born October 17, 1948), known as “Bill Steele,” is a cave explorer.
-He is a speleologist who has led and participated in expeditions to many of the longest and deepest caves in the USA, Mexico, and China.
-He has explored more than 2,500 caves across North America and Asia and has written two books chronicling his expeditions: "Yochib: The River Cave", and "Huautla: Thirty Years in One of the World's Deepest Caves.”
+Charles William Steele, Jr. (born October 17, 1948) is a caver and speleologist who has led and participated in expeditions to many of the longest and deepest caves in the United States, Mexico, and China.
+He has explored hundreds of caves across North America and Asia and has written two books chronicling his expeditions: Yochib: The River Cave, and Huautla: Thirty Years in One of the World's Deepest Caves.
 TV shows such as National Geographic Explorer, NOVA and How’d They Do That? have aired programs on his expeditions.

 Biography

 Steele was born in Dayton, Ohio.
 As a child he moved to Los Angeles and Atlanta before settling back in Dayton where he graduated from Centerville High School in 1966.
 According to Steele, while out on a Boy Scout adventure when he was 13 years old, he discovered a previously unexplored passage in a Kentucky cave.
 During the trip he got the taste of original exploration and from that moment he was "bitten by the bug."
 The following year, he organized an explorer post that specialized in speleology, joined the National Speleological Society, and became an Eagle Scout.

 In the late 1960s, Steele was involved in the exploration and mapping of Ellison’s Cave, Georgia.
 He began organizing caving expeditions to Mexico.
 In 1971, he explored and mapped the longest cave in Mexico at the time, Grutas de Juxtlahuaca, which contains the oldest known cave paintings in the Western Hemisphere.
 Based up on this exploratory work, Juxtlahuaca subsequently became a national park.

-He graduated from Indiana University in 1973, and became a full-time explorer for the remainder of the decade.
-He participated in numerous expeditions to the Silvertip Cave System in the Bob Marshall Wilderness Area of Montana.
+He graduated from Indiana University Bloomington in 1973, and became a full-time explorer for the remainder of the decade.
+He participated in numerous expeditions to the Silvertip Cave System in the Bob Marshall Wilderness in Montana.

 Through the 1970s, along with others from an Austin, Texas-based group known as the Association for Mexican Cave Studies, he explored southern Mexico to look for deep caves.
 In 1976 and 1977, he led expeditions to explore a cave said to be the “world’s most dangerous and difficult cave,” Sumidero Yochib, in Chiapas, Mexico.
 In 1977, he also co-led three expeditions to Oaxaca, Mexico, to explore Sistema Huautla, a cave system first discovered in 1965, and considered the deepest in the Western Hemisphere.